adner/adner.github.io/_posts/2024-10-03-copilot-studio-with-foundry-local.markdown

 ```
 This way of defining tools is very verbose and is the result of me not using any orchestration framework - for example [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) - and instead using the "bare metal" OpenAI SDK.

-All in all, this way fairly simple to setup but pretty powerful.
+All in all, this is fairly simple to setup but pretty powerful.
 There are quite a few scenarios where running models locally can be a good idea - for example data privacy and security when working with sensitive information, cost optimization for high-volume workloads, reduced latency for real-time applications, or offline capability when internet connectivity is limited or unreliable.

+**Disclaimer:** This is a proof-of-concept for demonstration purposes only.
+Never expose local infrastructure to LLMs without proper security controls and threat modeling.

-Try it out for yourself, all code can be found in [this repo](https://github.com/adner/CopilotStudioWithFoundryLocal/tree/main).
+That being said, try it out for yourself - all code can be found in [this repo](https://github.com/adner/CopilotStudioWithFoundryLocal/tree/main).
 Happy hacking!

 Here is a video that shows how it looks when everything is running: